JOIN NOW

 Gagné defines talent as outstanding mastery of systematically developed abilities or competencies in at least one field of human activity to a degree that places an individual at least among the top 10% of learning peers.

 Gagné’s model shows us that children can display their natural abilities from a very early age in one or more of the domains listed in the model.
-Environmental factors such as home nurturing and school stimulation play a major part in bringing out their gifts and developing them to their full potential.
-Children may be born with natural abilities, but may not have the intrapersonal characteristics, such as motivation, or the opportunities to develop their natural abilities into talents.
+Environmental factors such as relevant adjustments at school, and a nurturing home play a major part in bringing out their gifts and developing them to their full potential.
+Children may be born with natural abilities, but may not be given the opportunities to develop their natural abilities into talents.

 Frequently asked questions